The beginning of Danish cooperation in Niger (1974 – 1994)

 In 2014, the Danish Government decided to reorganise the diplomatic representation abroad and among the adjustments, it was decided to close the Danish cooperation office in Niamey and responsibility for the Danish development cooperation to Niger now rests with the Danish embassy in Ouagadougou.

 Danish cooperation in Niger from 2016

 Despite the closing the Danish cooperation office in Niamey, a new Country Policy Paper (March 2016) has been elaborated to cover the period 2017-2020.
-After some adjustments, the present Danish Country Program for Niger covers the period 2017-2022 with a financial envelope of about 43 billion CFA Francs.
-The country program currently under implementation is divided into three thematic programs:
+After some adjustments, the present Danish Country Programme for Niger covers the period 2017-2022 with a financial envelope of about 43 billion CFA Francs.
+The country program currently under implementation is divided into three sector programmes:

-- The Water and Sanitation thematic programs is designed to support the implementation of the Government of Niger’s strategic sector program for water, hygiene and sanitation (PROSEHA 2016-2030) with focus on rural areas and on disadvantaged areas.
+- The Water and Sanitation sector programme is designed to support the implementation of the Government of Niger’s strategic sector program for water, hygiene and sanitation (PROSEHA 2016-2030) with focus on rural areas and on disadvantaged areas.
 The budget is about 17 billion CFA francs.

-- The Economic growth in agriculture thematic program promotes improved private sector led sustainable economic growth and job creation, based on agricultural value chains.
-The budget is about 10.5 billion CFA francs
+- The Economic growth in agriculture programme promotes improved private sector led sustainable economic growth and job creation, based on agricultural value chains.
+The budget is about 10.5 billion CFA francs.

 The current framework Agreement for the Cooperation between the Republic of Niger and the Kingdom of Denmark has been signed in July 2018 and is managed by annual intergovernmental consultations.
 The last annual intergovernmental consultations were held in Niamey on September 13th, 2018.